- Last updated:

 Regional Advisory for Manipur and the border areas of Arunachal Pradesh

-Foreign Affairs, Trade and Development Canada advises against non-essential travel to Manipur and the border areas of Arunachal Pradesh (border with Burma) due to the threat of insurgency.
+Foreign Affairs, Trade and Development Canada advises against non-essential travel to Manipur and the areas of Arunachal Pradesh that border with Burma, due to the threat of insurgency.

 Foreign Affairs, Trade and Development Canada advises against all travel to the following regions:

-a) Jammu and Kashmir, with the exception of Ladakh via Manali or by air to Leh, due to sporadic terrorist violence and street demonstrations (consult the Security tab for more information);
+a) Jammu and Kashmir, with the exception of Ladakh via Manali or by air to Leh, due to sporadic terrorist activity and violent demonstrations (see Security for more information);

-b) border areas in Manipur (border with Burma) and Nagaland (border with Burma), which are significantly affected by insurgency;
+b) areas in Assam bordering Bangladesh, and areas in Manipur and Nagaland bordering Burma, as they are significantly affected by insurgency;

-c) areas within the immediate vicinity of the border with Pakistan: Gujarat, Rajasthan and Punjab due to the possibility of landmines and unexploded ammunition, as well as unmarked border areas (consult the Security tab for more information);
+c) areas within the immediate vicinity of the border with Pakistan, in the states of Gujarat, Rajasthan and Punjab, due to the possibility of landmines and unexploded ordnance, as well as unmarked border areas (see Security for more information).
+The Wagah border crossing and towns farther from the border, such as Amritsar in Punjab and Bikaner and Jaisalmer in Rajasthan, are excluded from this advisory.

 The decision to travel is your responsibility.
 You are also responsible for your personal safety abroad.
 The Government of Canada takes the safety and security of Canadians abroad very seriously and provides credible and timely information in its Travel Advice.
 In the event of a crisis situation that requires evacuation, the Government of Canada’s policy is to provide safe transportation to the closest safe location.
 The Government of Canada will assist you in leaving a country or a region as a last resort, when all means of commercial or personal transportation have been exhausted.
 This service is provided on a cost-recovery basis.
 Onward travel is at your personal expense.
 Situations vary from one location to another, and there may be constraints on government resources that will limit the ability of the Government of Canada to provide assistance, particularly in countries or regions where the potential for violent conflict or political instability is high.